erich666/NormalTextureProcessor/README.md

 g = 162  // 162.4999955, drop the fraction
 b = 238  // 238.4999915, drop the fraction.
 Came from converting z=0.8666666
 ```
-No surprise, each floating point value is right in the middle of the "range" for each RGB value, with each fraction being near 0.5.
+No surprise, each floating-point value is right in the middle of the "range" for each RGB value, with each fraction being near 0.5.
 This is a good reality check that our functions for rgb -> xyz and xyz -> rgb are solid in their own right.

 The problem happens if we now derive Z from x and y, instead of using the converted z value of 0.8666666:
 ```sh